-Adult Outpatient Teams consist of clinicians and clinical associates working together to provide comprehensive behavioral healthcare services to adults who experience mental health challenges or life stressors.
-Services include comprehensive community-based mental health services and level one co-occurring substance abuse services.
-Medication management is available through our Medical Services team.
-All services are designed to assist consumers in their goals of recovery.
+The adult outpatient clinics in Anchorage and Fairbanks consist of clinicians, clinical associates, peer support specialists, and vocational specialists working together to provide comprehensive behavioral healthcare services to adults who experience mental health challenges or life stressors.
+Medication management is available through our medical services team.
+All services are designed to assist individuals in their goals of recovery.

-Clinical Services- Clinicians provide a wide range of psychotherapy for mental health needs, including grief and loss, addictions, relationships, trauma, and serious mental illnesses such as schizophrenia, bipolar disorder, PTSD and severe depression.
-We use a variety of approaches including motivational interviewing, solution-focused therapy, cognitive behavioral therapy, and dialectical behavioral type therapy.
+Clinicians treat a wide range of mental health needs, including grief and loss, addictions, relationships, trauma, serious mental illnesses (such as schizophrenia, bipolar disorder, PTSD and depression) using evidence-based practices including cognitive behavioral therapy, dialectical behavioral therapy, and motivational interviewing.

 Clinicians offer groups on a rotating basis and include dialectical behavioral therapy (DBT), cognitive behavioral therapy (CBT), seeking safety, moral reconation therapy (MRT), illness management and recovery (IMR), and anger management.

 Community recovery support services are provided by clinical associates to individuals and groups with the primary focus on skill building, coaching and support services to help prevent relapse, improve self-sufficiency, and promote recovery from behavioral health disorders.

 Peer support specialists are individuals who have been successful in the recovery process and are interested in partnering with others who are experiencing similar issues.
 Through shared respect, mutual empowerment, and shared understanding, peer support specialists assist with helping individuals’ access and stay engaged in the recovery process to reduce the likelihood of relapse.